Skip to main content

 If something you're looking for is not available in the list, choose Custom Provider and provide the JWT details.

-Can XXXX authenticator/login be supported?
+Can XYZ authenticator/login be supported?

 The list above is only comprehensive to some of the logins our system can support.
-If you'd like support for a particular login system, send your query to hello@web3auth.io.
+If you'd like support for a particular login system, send your query to hello@web3auth.io or create a post under Feature Requests on our Community Forum.

 If you have created a verifier under your project, you'll see it under the custom authentication tab.